Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Plaque growth problem with a distributed foam cell concentration

 Of course, another option would be to use coarser time steps for the coarse propagator.
 However, noting again that a micro problem consists of $\geq 100$ FSI steps, the computational cost for $\leq 16.8$ scalar reaction-diffusion equations is still much cheaper.
 This will be confirmed in the following section, where we show estimated runtimes of a parallel implementation and the respective contributions from the micro problems and the solves of reaction-diffusion equations.

-With respect to communication, the only difference to the standard parareal algorithm is that in total $N_l$ growth functions $\overline{\gamma}_i, i=1,...,N_l$ need to be transfered from the ranks $p=1,...,P$ to the master process in step (II.a)(iv).
+{\reftwo For the re-usage of growth values and the distributed parallelization scheme, the communication cost does not change compared to the standard parareal algorithm.
+This is because the growth values to be re-used are already available on the process; this follows directly from the discussion in~\cref{sec:reusage}.
+In the case, of master-slave communication, the communication cost is increased.
+In particular,} $N_f$ growth functions $\overline{\gamma}_i, i=1,...,N_f$ need to be transferred from the processes $p=1,...,P$ to the master process.
 Each $\overline{\gamma}_i$ is a spatially discretized function which is defined on the FSI interface $\hat{\Gamma}$.
-In the example considered here, it is non-zero only in the area $\hat{x}_1\in [-1,1]$ which corresponds to 7 degrees of freedom in our discretization; again, for a realistic three-dimensional problem, the number of degrees of freedom will increase drastically, but will still remain small compared to the full problem size.
-Thus, it is again reasonable to assume that the computational cost of communication is negligible compared to the solution of the micro problems.
+In the example considered here, it is non-zero only in the area $\hat{x}_1\in [-1,1]$ which corresponds to 7 degrees of freedom in our discretization; again, for a realistic three-dimensional problem, the number of degrees of freedom will increase drastically but will still remain small compared to the full problem size. {\reftwo As mentioned before, we assume that the communication cost is negligible compared to the solution of the micro problems in our discussion.
+Again, this assumption has to be tested in the future based on parallel results.}